-Closed on Mondays (or Tuesday if Monday is a public holiday) and on summer break from August 13 (Mon) to August 16 (Thu)
+Closed on Mondays (or Tuesday if Monday is a public holiday)

 (This schedule is subject to change without notice due to unforeseeable circumstances.)